ApolloTang/mynote--misc/contents/1-dev/dev-tools/virtualization/docker/docker-tag--build-images-w-same-tag.md

 **Conclusion**:

-Shen we recycle tag, previously image with the same tag become annoymous. and the tag is given to the most recent images that we just build
+When we recycle tag, previously image with the same tag become annoymous. and the tag is given to the most recent images that we just build